 All Columbia College students must be registered for a minimum of 12 points of credit in any given semester.
-Each Columbia College student must be registered for at least 12 points of credit by the close of the Change of Program period, and those students who are registered for fewer than 12 points by this time will be withdrawn from the College.
+Each Columbia College student must be registered for at least 12 points of credit by the close of the Change of Program period(i.e., the end of the second week of classes in the Fall or Spring term), and those students who are registered for fewer than 12 points by this time will be withdrawn from the College.
 Graduating seniors who need fewer than 12 points of credit to complete their degree can petition the Committee on Academic Standing for permission to register for fewer than 12 points of credit, with the understanding that they will still be required to enroll as full-time students paying full-time tuition.
-Questions about registration should be directed to the Berick Center for Student Advising.